-Place prior to an instruction, this directive specifies the instruction where execution continues due to program wrapping.
-This directive is invalid outside of a program, may only be used once within a program, and if not specified defaults to the start of the program
+If this directive is present, <count> indicates the number of side-set bits to be used.
+Additionally opt may be specified to indicate that a side <value> is execution continues due to program wrapping.
+This directive is invalid outside of a program, may only be used once within a program, and if not specified defaults to the start of the program wrap Placed after an instruction, this directive specifies the instruction after which, in normal control flow (i.e. jmp with false condition, or no jmp), the program wraps (to .wrap_target instruction).

-.wrap

-Placed after an instruction, this directive specifies the instruction after which, in normal control flow (i.e. jmp with false condition, or no jmp), the program wraps (to .wrap_target instruction).
 This directive is invalid outside of a program, may only be used once within a program, and if not specified defaults to after the last program instruction.